Hedge fund firm Lansdowne names new CEO

 Snow will take over from Lansdowne co-founder Paul Ruddock, who is retiring at the end of June, and will start his role in September, the company said in a statement on Thursday.

-Lansdowne, a major shareholder in Lloyds Banking Group, Manchester United and Ryanair, has grown to become one of Europe’s best-known hedge funds since starting out in 1998.
+Lansdowne, a major shareholder in Lloyds Banking Group (LLOY.L), Manchester United (MANU.N) and Ryanair (RYA.I), has grown to become one of Europe’s best-known hedge funds since starting out in 1998.

 Its flagship fund - the $10 billion Developed Markets Strategy - is widely considered the largest hedge fund in Europe to bet on rising and falling share prices.
 Like many equity funds it has enjoyed a strong 2013 and is up 16 percent so far.